palantirnet/butler/README.md

 ## Add Butler to a project, with spress

 1. Log in to your vagrant environment and navigate to your project.
-You should always run `npm` commands from within your Vagrant.
+You should always run `npm` commands from within your Vagrant:

   ```
 vagrant up